Dwolla/v2-ach-api-docs/source/includes/_customers.md

 ##### Controller JSON object

 A controller is any natural individual who holds significant responsibilities to control, manage, or direct a company or other corporate entity (i.e. CEO, CFO, General Partner, President, etc).
 A company may have more than one controller, but only one controller’s information must be collected.
+A controller may be a non-US person.

 | Parameter | Required | Type | Description |
 |----------------|--------------|--------|----------------|